Rise Up Policy Forum

 On the final day of the ISPCAN International Congress in Melbourne, governments, policy makers, researchers, public health agencies, NGOs and others working at country, regional and international level to end child abuse and neglect will convene to advance public health and system strengthening child protection solutions.

-Proposals for sessions sharing practical solutions, breakthrough strategies, best practice and real world experience on the following themes are invited:
+The programme will be comprised of interactive sessions sharing practical solutions, breakthrough strategies, best practice and real world experience on the following themes:

 • Country progress case studies presented by governments and their cross sectoral partner(s)